dhense177/Modeling_Lung_Cancer_Risk/README.md

 # Modeling Lung Cancer Incidence in Select U.S. Counties
 My Galvanize Capstone Project

-A special thanks to ZNA Health for helping me formulate my ideas for this project and guiding me towards important data sources and research.
+A special thanks to [ZNA Health](http://www.znahealth.com/) for helping me formulate my ideas for this project and for guiding me towards important data sources and research.

 ## ***Index***